Command Reference

 atomic log # View history

-add— Add files to be trackedremove/rm— Remove files from trackingmove/mv— Move or rename tracked filesstatus— Show modified, added, deleted, and untracked filesdiff— Show differences between working copy and last recorded staterecord— Create a new change from tracked file modificationsrevise— Modify a previously recorded change in-placelog— Display the history of changes on the current stackchange— Inspect details of a specific change by hash or sequence number
+add— Add files to be trackedremove/rm— Remove files from trackingmove/mv— Move or rename tracked filesstatus— Show modified, added, deleted, and untracked filesdiff— Show differences between working copy and last recorded staterecord— Create a new change from tracked file modificationsrevise— Modify a previously recorded change in-placelog— Display the history of changes on the current viewchange— Inspect details of a specific change by hash or sequence number

 Repository Management